 Myth Buster: Passive Voice Is Always Wrong

-People I keep running into are firmly convinced that passive voice is never to be tolerated (See what I did there?*).
+People have been convinced that passive voice is never to be tolerated (See what I did there?).
 That’s an insupportable idea.
 If you have been led to believe that using the passive voice is always wrong, please read on.

 I’m sure what happened is what always happens with grammar myths: a good general principle grows over time into an iron-clad rule.
 Here’s the reasonable principle: active voice is usually preferable to passive voice.

 Certainly, an over-dependence on passive constructions is a common problem, particularly in academic, business, and government writing.
 It’s a bad habit among those trying to sound formal or academic.
 It’s also a way of communicating about sensitive things without taking or placing blame.
 That’s why passive voice is so popular among politicians!

 But there is are several situations where passive voice is the better option.
 It wouldn’t exist if there was a reasonable use for it, right?
 I’ll give you some examples below, but first, let’s review active and passive voice.

 What Passive Voice Isn’t

 Let’s clear up a misconception.
 Passive voice isn’t simply using “to be” verbs.
 The verb “to be” in all its forms — am, is, are, was, were, be, being, been — is a useful and unavoidable part of the language.
 It’s a bland verb, to be sure, and good writers always look for ways to replace it with stronger action verbs, but it’s not the same as passive voice.
 The sentence I am often brilliant includes a be-verb and is in the active voice.

 Neither is passive voice simply the use of helping verbs to create verb phrases.
 Passive voice requires verb phrases, but not all verb phrases are passive.
 The sentence My teeth are chattering from the cold includes a verb phrase, but is in the active voice.